 Impact—demonstrates that their diversity, equity and inclusion efforts for the advancement of women have resulted in long-term benefits to recipients and community at large or a potential model for the establishment of other programs or activities.

-- One Nomination Letter Form – to be completed by the nominator citing specific examples of the nominee's contributions as related to the "Selection Criteria".
+- One nomination letter from the nominator citing specific examples of the nominee's contributions and impacts as related to the "Selection Criteria."